vladlukin/WCFServiceLottery/README.md

 # WCFServiceLottery

+This solution will works with Imternet Explorer 9 and later;
-add MS SQL batabase name LotteryDB and execute command file LotteryDB.sql for filling metadata of Database
+Add MS SQL batabase name LotteryDB and execute command file LotteryDB.sql for filling metadata of Database.